Circuitree/LocalUI/README.md

 # LocalUI 🌐
-A personal UI profile manager for World of Warcraft — built to make switching between devices, characters, or setups effortless.
+A personal UI profile manager for World of Warcraft — built to make switching between devices, or setups effortless.

 ## 📦 Features